-In 2013, Euronet achieved strong financial results, while at the same time expanding our network of ATMs under management, launching our online money transfer website and expanding the distribution of non-mobile prepaid products into new markets.
-Our 2013 highlights include:
+In 2014, Euronet achieved strong financial results, while at the same time expanding our network of ATMs under management, launching a money transfer service with Walmart, acquiring a business which provides account-to-account international money transfers and expanding the distribution of non-mobile prepaid products into new markets.
+Our 2014 highlights include:

-- We increased total revenues by 11%, or \$145.6 million, to \$1,413.2 million in 2013 from \$1,267.6 million in 2012; - We increased our adjusted operating income by 36%, or \$30.8 million, to \$117.5 million in 2013 from \$86.7 million in 2012; - We increased Cash EPS by 30%, or \$0.47, to \$2.04 in 2013 from \$1.57 in 2012; and - We completed the acquisition of Pure Commerce Pty Limited ("Pure Commerce") in January 2013.
-Pure Commerce extended our value added services portfolio to Point of Sale terminals in new and existing markets.
+- We increased total revenues by 18%, or \$251.1 million, to \$1,664.2 million in 2014 from \$1,413.1 million in 2013; - We increased our adjusted operating income (annual operating income excluding non-cash impairment charges, intangible amortization, sharebased compensation, changes in the value of acquisition contingent consideration and other unusual or nonrecurring items) by 35%, or \$41.2 million, to \$158.7 million in 2014 from \$117.5 million in 2013; - We increased Cash EPS by 27%, or \$0.55, to \$2.59 in 2014 from \$2.04 in 2013; - We, along with Wal-Mart Stores, Inc., launched a new money transfer service called Walmart-2-Walmart Money Transfer Service which allows customers to transfer money to and from Walmart stores in the U.S.; and - We completed the acquisition of EIM (FX) Limited and TBK (FM) Limited which operate subsidiaries doing business under the brand name HiFX ("HiFX"), which offers online initiated international payments and foreign exchange services to high-income individuals and small-to-medium sized businesses.

-The closing price of our Common Stock increased 103% to \$47.85 on December 31, 2013 from \$23.60 on December 31, 2012.
-In comparison, the S&P 500 increased 30% during this same period.
-This followed a 28% increase in the price of our Common Stock in 2012 compared to a 14% increase of the S&P 500 in 2012.
+The closing price of our Common Stock increased 15% to \$54.90 on December 31, 2014 from \$47.85 on December 31, 2013.
+In comparison, the S&P 500 increased 11% during this same period.
+This followed a 103% increase in the price of our Common Stock in 2013 compared to a 30% increase of the S&P 500 in 2013.

-Cash EPS for 2013 exceeded the maximum threshold for payment of annual incentive compensation to our Chief Executive Officer ("CEO"), President and Chief Financial Officer ("CFO").
-Additionally, adjusted operating income for 2013 exceeded the maximum threshold for payment of annual incentive compensation to our Managing Directors of the Europe EFT and Money Transfer divisions.
+Cash EPS for 2014 exceeded the maximum threshold for payment of annual incentive compensation to our Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO") and CEO of epay, Software and EFT Asia Pacific Division.
+Additionally, adjusted operating income for 2014 exceeded the maximum threshold for payment of annual incentive compensation to our CEOs of the EFT Europe, Middle East and Africa Division and the Money Transfer Segment.